 STP: VLAN0001 rx BPDU: config protocol = rstp, packet f

-You will see the contents of the BPDU like above.
-It’s not very useful if you want to see the content of the BPDU but it does show us that SW2 is receiving BPDUs and sending them on its interfaces.
+You will see the contents of the BPDU above.
+It’s not very useful if you want to know the content of the BPDU, but it does show us that SW2 is receiving BPDUs and sending them on its interfaces.

-If you do want to look at the contents of a BPDU I recommend you to use wireshark.
-It shows everything in a nice structured way.
+If you do want to look at the contents of a BPDU, I recommend you to use wireshark.
+Here’s an example of a BPDU packet capture.

-Let’s get rid of the hub and do something else…I’m going to simulate a link failure between SW1 and SW3 to see how rapid spanning tree deals with this.
+Let’s get rid of the hub and do something else…I will simulate a link failure between SW1 and SW3 to see how rapid spanning tree deals with this.

 SW1(config)#interface fa0/17